adityyaa-10/monthly-wrap/README.md

 **Monthly Wrap** is an open-source project.
 We are excited to welcome contributors from the open-source community to help us improve and grow!

+## Prerequisites

+- Python and pip installed (for Django)
+- Node.js and npm installed (for React)
+- Git Bash (for running bash commands)

 ## 🌟 Why Contribute?

 - **Hacktoberfest Accepted:** Our repository is officially recognized as part of Hacktoberfest, making your contributions count toward the annual event.